When a global pandemic flipped Cloud Paper’s business from corporate to consumer, the mission-driven start-up refocused to meet the burst in demand.

 As the US sheltered under stay-at-home orders, demand for toilet paper shifted from offices and public spaces to homes.
-Consumers went into overdrive, frantically buying toilet paper, clearing out store shelves and online marketplaces.
+Consumers went into overdrive, frantically buying toilet paper, clearing out store shelves and

 Traditional toilet paper manufacturers were in a frenzy, rushing goods to market as container shortages magnified the urgency of quick shipping.
 But amid the panic, Cloud Paper’s tree-free toilet paper, delivered in bulk on a regular schedule, had a new customer base.
 The company’s team transformed its entire supply chain and business mode in days.

 At the height of the pandemic, Cloud Paper co-founder Austin Watkins submitted a rapid-fire series of orders that, combined, was larger than all previous orders in company history.
 With Flexport’s strategic expertise, the shipments moved without a hitch.
-Cloud Paper boosted sales by 600% in two weeks.
+Cloud Paper boosted sales by 600% in

 Supply chain agility helped.
 As demand soared for toilet paper, Cloud Paper had an opportunity to lift its business in a big way.
 The start-up was getting thousands of new orders each week, and the consumer services market was radically different than Cloud Paper’s original enterprise clientele.